Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 Shape of document-term matrix: (202, 36253).
 Number of tokens 14393178
 ```

-Before we continue with constructing a Topic Model on the basis of this document-term matrix, it would be convenient to first extract the video IDs corresponding to the filenames as well the corresponding K-pop group names:
+Before we continue with constructing a Topic Model on the basis of this document-term matrix, it would be convenient to first extract the video IDs corresponding to the filenames as well their corresponding K-pop group names:

 ```python
 >>> import re